School of Advanced Military Studies (SAMS)

 Advanced Strategic Leadership Studies Program (ASLSP)

-- This senior level course seminar at the SAMS has 8 US Army, 2 USAF, 1 USMC, 1 USCG, 1 - 2 US agency reps (typically FBI & USAID) and 3 international officers (usually from the United Kingdom, Canada, and Germany).
-U.S. Army officers attend for two years; most other students 10 months.
-The US Army, international, and USMC officers remain a second year to serve as seminar leaders for the Advanced Military Studies Program (AMSP) conducted at the SAMS.
+- ASLSP typically has 8 US Army, 2 USAF, 1 USMC, 1 US Navy, 1 - 2 US agency reps (typically FBI & USAID) and 3 international officers (usually from the United Kingdom, Canada, and Germany) as students.
+The US Army and USMC officers, as well as the German and Canadian officer, normally remain a second year to serve as seminar leaders for the Advanced Military Studies Program (AMSP) conducted at the SAMS.

 - This senior level course is designed to develop theater level senior leaders and general staff officers for positions of significant responsibility including strategic thinkers and planners at Combatant Commands, Joint Task Force (JTF), and other four star headquarters.
 During their first year, students are in a curriculum shaped by the Joint required learning areas for JPMEII accreditation.
 The curriculum provides a comprehensive, multifaceted focus at the theater-strategic level across the spectrum of Joint and land force operations—during peace, crisis, and war.
 The individuals who remain a second year serve as seminar leaders responsible to provide the coaching, mentoring, counseling, and military subject instruction for the education of the majors in the AMSP program.

-- Students in the senior level course spend approximately 9 weeks TDY, with fieldwork conducted at defense organizations and military headquarters in various foreign nations as well as visiting all Combatant Command Headquarters throughout the globe.
+- Students in the senior level course spend approximately 7 weeks TDY, with fieldwork conducted at defense organizations and military headquarters in various foreign nations as well as visiting all Combatant Command Headquarters throughout the globe.
 They must also complete a 40 page research paper.
 ASLSP graduates are awarded MEL-1 Credit and Skill Identifier 6S (Advanced Military Studies Program Graduate).
-Graduates also receive a Masters in Theater Strategy thru CGSC & accreditation by the North Central Association of Colleges and Schools.
-Accreditation as a Joint Professional Military Education (JPME) II platform has been submitted by DoD to Congress.
+Graduates also receive a Masters of Arts in Strategic Studies thought the CGSC, & accredited by the North Central Association of Colleges and Schools.
+US military students also receive Joint Professional Military Education (JPME) II.

 Advanced Strategic Planning and Policy Program (ASP3)